johnjmikucki/tutorial/en/html/README.md

 ![Add a Heading](images/add_a_heading.png)

 - Line breaks, paragraphs, and divs
-  - Line breaks and paragraphs are the appropriate ways to make space in your webpage.
+  - Line breaks and paragraphs allow you to break up large blocks of text.
-  - A line break `<br /> has no closing tag, and is just used to indicate a new line.
+  - A line break `<br></br>` can be shortened to `<br />` and just indicates a new line.
     - Hitting enter in the middle of typing words in a webpage won't (usually) work.
 The browser will smoosh it all together when rendering.
-You have to use a `<br />` to indicate that you really want a newline there
+You have to use a `<br />` to indicate that you really want a newline there.
-  - Paragraphs `<p></p>` work kind of like the line break but they are used to logically group text, and they have a closing tag.
-It is a way to indicate "All this text goes together, and the text ouside it goes to something else."
+  - Paragraphs `<p></p>` logically group text together.
+It says "All this text goes together, and the text outside it goes to something else."
-  - Divs `<div></div>` are another level up from paragraphs.
-Where as paragraphs are used to group a few sentences together, you can think of a div as grouping potentially a few paragraphs together, like a chapter if the whole page is your book.
+  - Divs `<div></div>` let you group together more complex things.
+Where paragraphs group a few sentences, a div might group a few paragraphs, like a chapter if the whole page is your book.
+Or, it could group together some text, a button, and an image if they all go together as a unit.

 *Example*